Felice63/spcApp/readMe.md

 - The `.env` will store the API key for local development
 - When uploading to Github `.gitignore` the `.env`
 - Add the ORS API key to vercel Environment Variables and redeploy.
+- May need to rewrite some code for Vecel?

 - Activate other Leaflet map features, such as trails etc.
 - Users can customize notifications - how many times they occur